ericoporto/agsbox2d/README.md

 graphic of it with the sprite this function outputs.

 You can pass a camera x and y value to scroll the camera on the world.

+#### `int FixtureArray*  World.BoundingBoxQuery(float lower_x, float lower_y, float upper_x, float upper_y)`

+Returns array of fixtures which their bounding boxes are overlapped by the supplied box.

+A fixture bounding box is the non rotated smallest rectangle that contains it's shape, this means a rotate rectangle or a circle, a empty area is part of the bounding box.
+This is usually good enough for a first stage of a detection, but may require additional steps.

+#### `int RaycastResult* World.Raycast(float x0, float y0, float x1, float y1, RaycastType rc_type = 0, FixtureArray* stopping_fixtures = 0)`

+Returns RaycastResult with fixtures hit by a line, along with the hit normals.
+The raycast goes through all fixtures on the line if you supply `eRaycastPassthrough` (this is the default).

+You can use `eRaycastUntilHit` for it to stop at the first fixture hit, or additionally supply an array of target fixtures so that the raycast only stops if hit any fixture on the array.

 ### Shape